Master of Education

 - EDU400 - Biblical Foundations of Education

-- Explain the relationship between the Bible as a unified narrative and theology, and appreciate the variety of different approaches to theology and the potential influence each may have on education.
+- Explain the difference between various understandings of theology and an approach to the Bible that sees it as a unified narrative, considering the potential influence each may have on education

-- Summarise the major concerns of hermeneutics and methods of interpreting the Bible, including concerns regarding epistemological approaches to the Bible as God’s written word.
+- Summarise some of the difficulties with different methods of Biblical interpretation and approaches to hermeneutics, including concerns regarding epistemological approaches to the Bible as the written word of God

-- Discuss the themes of Scripture and their pertinence to schooling.
+- Consider the themes of Scripture and their pertinence to schooling

 - EDU501 - Worldviews and Educational Practice

-- Describe the relationship between the Christian Scriptures and worldviews;
+- Describe the relationship between Christian scriptures and worldviews

-- Critically evaluate one’s own educational practices in light of the Christian Scriptures, worldview grounds, and cultural contours.
+- Critically appraise one’s own educational practices in light of the Christian scriptures, worldview grounds and cultural contours

 - EDU503 - Curriculum Development in Christian Schools

-- Critically appraise the choices and considerations made by curriculum developers, and the role of teachers in creating, planning, reviewing and adapting units of curriculum in Christian schools for use with their classes;
+- Critically appraise the approaches taken by curriculum developers and the role of teachers in creating, planning, reviewing and adapting units of curriculum in Christian schools for use with their classes

-- Critique various theories and practices associated with curriculum design and development, assessing their alignment with a biblical perspective;
+- Critique various theories and practices associated with curriculum design and development, assessing their alignment with a Biblical worldview perspective

 - Describe and discuss the advantages and challenges of collegial curriculum development practice with reference to an action research investigation;

-- Recommend processes and strategies for ongoing collaborative development of curriculum in Christian schools, which reflects a school’s student characteristics, faith commitments, and vision in a dynamically structure and Biblically informed approach.
+- Recommend processes and strategies for ongoing collaborative development of curriculum, which reflects a school’s student characteristics, faith commitments, and vision in a dynamically structured and Biblically informed approach

 - EDU507 - Reflective Pedagogy